airbr/freespot/readme.md

 **In Terminal:**

  1. Clone the repository `git clone https://github.com/airbr/park4.git`
- 2. Ensure all major dependencies above are installed and also that the bundler gem is installed if not via `gem install bundle`
+ 2. Ensure all major dependencies above are installed (also that the bundler gem is installed if not via `gem install bundler`)
  3. Install Ruby gems `bundle install`
- 4. Create a database called park4_development in PSQL (to be automated...)
- 5. Run the database migration script `rake db:migrate`
+ 4. Run the Databas statart script `sh dbbuild.sh` to create the development database and run migration scripts.
- 6. Start the Rails server `rails s`
+ 5. Start the Rails server `rails s`
- 7. Open the app in your browser at `localhost:3000`
+ 6. Open the app in your browser at `localhost:3000`
- 8. Start FreeSpotting!
+ 7. Start FreeSpotting!

- ##Desktop Landing Page
+## Desktop Landing Page
 ![](http://i.imgur.com/qddjLad.png)

-##Responsive / iPhone sample
+## Responsive / iPhone sample
 ![](http://i.imgur.com/MlloCuV.png?1)

 ## Summary